Privacy policy

 Data Privacy Framework (DPF), Data Privacy Framework (DPF).

-Facebook pages:
+Facebook Pages:

-Profiles within the social network Facebook - Together with Meta Platforms Ireland Limited, we are responsible for collecting (but not further processing) data from visitors to our Facebook page (so-called “fan page”).
-This data includes information about the types of content that users view or interact with, or the actions they take (see “Things done and provided by you and others” in the Facebook Data Policy: https://www.facebook.com/privacy/policy/), as well as information about the devices used by users (e.g. IP addresses, operating system, browser type, language settings, cookie data; see “Device Information” in the Facebook Data Policy: https://www.facebook.com/privacy/policy/).
-As stated in the Facebook data policy under “How do we use this information?”
-Facebook also explains, collects and uses information to provide analytics services, so-called “page insights,” for site operators so that they obtain insights into how people interact with their pages and with the content associated with them.
-We have signed a special agreement with Facebook (“Page Insights Information,” https://www.facebook.com/legal/terms/page_controller_addendum), which regulates in particular which security measures Facebook must comply with and in which Facebook has agreed to fulfill the rights of data subjects (i.e. users can, for example, send information or deletion requests directly to Facebook).
-Users' rights (in particular to information, deletion, objection and complaint to the competent supervisory authority) are not restricted by the agreements with Facebook.
-Further information can be found in the “Information about page insights” (https://www.facebook.com/legal/terms/information_about_page_insights_data).
-Joint responsibility is limited to the collection by and transfer of data to Meta Platforms Ireland Limited, a company based in the EU.
-The further processing of the data is the sole responsibility of Meta Platforms Ireland Limited, in particular with regard to the transfer of the data to the parent company Meta Platforms, Inc. in the USA;
+Profiles within the social network Facebook - We are jointly responsible with Meta Platforms Ireland Limited for the collection (but not the further processing) of data from visitors to our Facebook page (so-called "Fanpage").
+This data includes information about the types of content that users view or interact with, or the actions they take (see "Things you and others do and provide" in the Facebook Data Policy: https://www.facebook.com/privacy/policy/), as well as information about the devices used by users (e.g. IP addresses, operating system, browser type, language settings, cookie data; see "Device information" in the Facebook Data Policy: https://www.facebook.com/privacy/policy/).
+As explained in the Facebook Data Policy under "How do we use this information?", Facebook also collects and uses information in order to provide analytics services, so-called "Page Insights", to page operators so that they can gain insights into how people interact with their pages and the content associated with them.

 Service provider: